The Weak Gravity Conjecture: A Review: Attempted Derivations of the WGC

 \subsection{The WGC from corrections to large black holes}

 The extremality bound for black holes is derived from the two-derivative effective action.
 From the beginning, it was understood that the WGC could potentially be satisfied by large black holes when higher-derivative corrections to the effective action are taken into account~\cite{ArkaniHamed:2006dz}.
-Schematically, these modify the extremality bound to take the form $|Q|/M \geq (|Q|/M)|_{\mathrm{ext}} (1 - c / Q^2)$, where $c$ is a linear combination of Wilson coefficients of four-derivative operators and $(|Q|/M)|_{\mathrm{ext}}$ is the charge-to-mass ratio of {\em asymptotically large} extremal black holes, which is computed with the two-derivative action.
+Schematically, these modify the extremality bound to take the form $|Q|/M \geq (|Q|/M)|_{\mathrm{ext}} (1 + c / Q^2)$, where $c$ is a linear combination of Wilson coefficients of four-derivative operators and $(|Q|/M)|_{\mathrm{ext}}$ is the charge-to-mass ratio of {\em asymptotically large} extremal black holes, which is computed with the two-derivative action.
 We continue to define a superextremal state as one for which $|Q|/M \geq (|Q|/M)|_{\mathrm{ext}}$, so that finite-size black holes are superextremal when $c \geq 0$.
-The corrections to the extremality bound from general four-derivative operators added to Einstein-Maxwell theory were calculated in detail shortly afterward~\cite{Kats:2006xp}, and it was found that certain black holes in heterotic string compactifications do, in fact, become superextremal.
-Further such checks have been carried out in~\cite{Cano:2019oma,Cano:2019ycn}.
+The corrections to the extremality bound from general four-derivative operators added to Einstein-Maxwell theory were calculated in detail shortly afterward~\cite{Kats:2006xp}, and it was found that certain black holes in heterotic string compactifications do, in fact, become superextremal.\footnote{However, it should be noted that the results of~\cite{Giddings:1993wn,Natsuume:1994hd}, upon which~\cite{Kats:2006xp} relies, are obtained at \emph{string tree level}.
+Because the string coupling diverges at the horizon of the black holes in question, the string loop expansion may not be under control; see also~\cite{Cvetic:1995bj}.}

 Before discussing the technical details, it is useful to describe two quite different interpretations that one might attach to the observation that small corrections to large black holes can allow them to become superextremal.
 The first is that this trivializes the Weak Gravity Conjecture.
 The WGC in its most mild form merely requires that {\em some state} in the theory be superextremal.
 If this state is a large black hole, then the WGC is simply a statement about the signs of some higher-dimension operators in the effective action, and does not imply the existence of any light charged particles below the Planck scale.
 If a general positivity proof can be constructed for the linear combination of operator coefficients appearing in the corrected extremality bound, the WGC will follow, and as such will be reduced to a statement about gravitational effective field theory.
 The second viewpoint is that the evidence that we have for the WGC, as discussed in earlier sections of this review, favors the much stronger tower/sublattice WGCs, involving an infinite tower of charged particles of increasing charge and mass, all of which are superextremal.
 For very large values of $|Q|$, the charged ``single-particle states'' simply {\em are} black holes, and so the tower/sublattice WGCs require that they be superextremal (as depicted in Figure~\ref{fig:tower}).
 From this perspective, an EFT argument could explain superextremality far out in the charge lattice, but the tower/sublattice WGCs will also imply the existence of superextremal states at smaller $Q$, where the states are no longer well-described as black holes in EFT.
 Arguments in favor of superextremality from higher-derivative corrections cannot decisively favor the former perspective (that EFT is everything) over the latter (that Swampland constraints go beyond EFT).
 However, if we find consistent theories of quantum gravity (not just EFTs) in which large black holes are {\em subextremal}, this would immediately falsify the tower/sublattice WGCs.